mtlynch/mtlynch.io/content/notes/paid-api-payment-processors/index.md

 Was able to make usage based API calls okay.

 Currently trying to figure out if user can see their usage anywhere or if I'm responsible for showing that.
+Would be no worse than RapidAPI.

 ## Paddle